 "Scouting's Journey to Excellence" is the BSA's council performance recognition program designed to encourage and reward success and measure the performance of our units, districts, and councils.
 It is meant to encourage excellence in providing a quality program at all levels of the BSA.
 JTE is also part of your unit's rechartering process.
 Don't wait for the year to be over before looking at these sheets.
-Use them to assist you in a quality program!
-New unit scorecards for the 2016 JTE year are now available.
-Click on the link below to access the scorecard for your pack, troop, team, crew, or post.
+Use them to assist you in a quality program! .
+Click on the link below to access the scorecard for your pack, troop, crew or post.

 Enter your Journey to Excellence – Service Hours!

 Post your unit’s service projects on the Journey to Excellence website.
-Call the Three Fires Council office if you need any assistance in logging your service projects on this website or if you need help logging into the system.
+Call the Three Fires Council office or contact Deb Brown (District Commissioner) if you need any assistance in logging your service projects on this website or if you need help logging into the system.

 Packs ...
 Need the National Summertime Pack Award Form & Requirements?
 Download this form & turn in at Roundtable!

-Thursday, Oct.
-13, 2016 7:30 – 8:30 PM - Naperville LDS Stake Center, 1320 Ridgeland Ave, Naperville (SE corner of Naper Boulevard and Ridgeland Avenue).
-Please join us at the October Cub Scout or Boy Scout Roundtables.
-PLEASE SEND AT LEAST 1 MEMBER OF YOUR UNIT TO THIS ROUNDTABLE, AS WE WILL BE PASSING OUT THE RECHARTER PACKETS and going over their contents, timeframes and answering questions!
+Thursday, January 11, 2018 7:30 – 8:30 PM - Naperville LDS Stake Center, 1320 Ridgeland Ave, Naperville (SE corner of Naper Boulevard and Ridgeland Avenue).
+Please join us at the January Cub Scout or Boy Scout Roundtables.